 Many schools have the desire to provide proven effective school climate improvement programs like Safe School Ambassadors®, but lack the funding to implement them.
 By sponsoring SSA at your local school or alma mater, you can create positive change by reducing bullying and cyberbullying, creating a climate of safety, inclusiveness and respect.
 Click here to learn how Spencer Sherman sponsored the SSA program at his alma mater, Bayside High School in New York.

 11) Support Community Matters financially

-Community Matters welcomes donations of any amount to help provide its programs and services to schools in need.
-Go to our Donate page to make a secure donation through PayPal.
+Community Matters welcomes your tax-deductible donation of any amount to help provide its programs and services to schools in need.
+Go to our Donate page to make a secure donation.